Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
 <br/>
 <br/>
-To replicate this output in Python we make use of the Seaborn module to create the box plots.
+To replicate this output in Python we make use of the Seaborn library to create the box plots.
 Initially I had separate lines of code to display a box plot for each column of data but was able to research a method to use a for loop to iterate through each of the columns in a DataFrame plotting a box plot for each